Water Damage Restoration in Kingston, NY

 Is mold a risk after water damage?

 Yes.
 In the humid Hudson Valley climate, mold can begin to grow within 48 to 72 hours of water exposure.
-This is why DIY drying with box fans is dangerous—it often dries the surface but leaves moisture trapped in the wall cavities where mold thrives.
+This is why DIY drying with box fans is dangerous.
+It often dries the surface but leaves moisture trapped in the wall cavities where mold thrives.
 Our professional dehumidification removes this deep moisture to prevent mold growth.